varepsilon/clickmodels/README.md

 ***

 # TRAIN_FOR_METRIC
 If you set `TRAIN_FOR_METRIC = True` the code will expect you to provide document relevances instead of urls.
+We make an assumption, that document attractiveness and/or satisfaction probability only depends on its human-assigned relevance grade.
 A model will then be trained to assign the same attractiveness / satisfaction probabilities to all the documents with the same relevance.

+## Input Format
+The format in this case is similar to the one descirbed above with only difference that URLs should be replaced by the relevance grade of the corresponding document to the corresponding query.
+The query field will be ignored in that case.
+The relevance grade should take one of the following values:

+- `IRRELEVANT` — lowest relevance scorn, document is not relevant to the query
+- `RELEVANT` — combines marginally relevant and just relevant documents
+- `USEFUL` — document is more than just relevant, it is really useful
+- `VITAL` — highest relevance score, the document is essential

+Please note, that if you also have `PRINT_EBU_STATS` set to `True`, then the parameters of the EBU / rrDBN metric will be printed out first (these ones can be computed directly without need to train a model).

+## Output
+For each model corresponding parametres will be printed out:

+- `UBM` — attractiveness probabilities `alpha` and position discount parameters `gamma`
+- `DCM` — attractiveness probabilities `alpha` (named as `urlRelevances` in the code) and position discount parameters `gamma`

+## More Details
 For more conceptual details please refer to [Chuklin, A. et al. 2013.
 Click Model-Based Information Retrieval Metrics.
 SIGIR (2013).](http://ilps.science.uva.nl/biblio/click-model-based-information-retrieval-metrics)

 # Copyright and License